digiampietro/buildroot-armv7/README.md

       - CRC calculations for the T10 Data Integrity Field
       - CRC ITU-T V.41 functions

-  * **ext-tree/board/dvaemu/overlay** there is the `set-prompt.sh` script used to setup the prompt inside the QEMU emulated Machine
+  * **ext-tree/board/dvaemu/overlay** in this path's subfolder there is the `set-prompt.sh` script used to setup the prompt inside the QEMU emulated machine

   * **ext-tree/board/dvaemu/post-build.sh** this is the Buildroot post-build script, used mainly to copy router's root file system and firmware to the root image of the emulated machine

-  * **ext-tree/Config.in, external.desc, external.mk** are files needed by Buildroot in the external tree
+  * **ext-tree/Config.in, external.desc, external.mk** are files needed by Buildroot to use the external tree

   * **ext-tree/configs/dvaemu-emu_arm_vexpress_defconfig** contains the buildroot configuration, it is based on the *qemu_arm_vexpress_defconfig*, included in buildroot, to emulate a *Versatile Express ARM board* with an ARMv7 Cortex-A9 processor.
-The most important changed options are:
+The most important modified options are:
     - *Target Option: EABIhf*, because the router's CPU seems to support hardware floating point processing
-    - *Build Options* the selected options are needed to make easier the reverse engineering job:
+    - *Build Options*, the selected options are needed to make easier the reverse engineering job:
         - *Build packages with debugging symbols*
         - *gcc debug level 2*
         - *strip binaries: no*
         - *gcc optimization level 0*
         - *global patch directories*, to point to the external tree patch directory
-    - *Toolchain* the selected options are needed to enable and facilitate debugging and to compile the 3.4.11-rt9 Kernel
+    - *Toolchain*, the selected options are needed to enable and facilitate debugging and to compile the 3.4.11-rt9 Kernel
       - Kernle Headers: 3.4.x
       - Enable large file support
       - Enable WCHAR support
       - Thread library debugging
       - Enable C++ support
       - Build cross GDB for the host
-    - *Linux Kernel* the selected options are needed to select the 3.4.11-rt9 kernel and to run it under QEMU:
+    - *Linux Kernel*, the selected options are needed to select the 3.4.11-rt9 kernel and to run it under QEMU:
       - Custom tarball location
       - Kernel configuration: using a custom config file
       - Device tree support
       - Install kernel image to /boot Target
-    - *Compressor and Decompressor* useful for the purpose of emulating the router environment
+    - *Compressor and Decompressor*, useful for the purpose of emulating the router environment
       - bzip2
       - xz-utils
-    - *Debugging profiling and benchmark* the selected options are useful for reverse engineering
+    - *Debugging profiling and benchmark*, the selected options are useful for reverse engineering
       - gdb (gdbserver and full debugger)
       - ltrace
       - strace